Online Segmentation of LiDAR Sequences: Dataset and Algorithm: Evaluating Online Semantic Segmentation

 \section{Evaluating Online Semantic Segmentation}

 We evaluate the performance and inference time of our approach and other state-of-the-art methods in both online and frame-by-frame settings.
-We use our proposed dataset \gls{datasetname} and the standard SemanticKITTI dataset.
+We use our proposed dataset HelixNet and the standard SemanticKITTI dataset.

-\paragraph{Online Evaluation Setting} We aim at evaluating the real-time readiness of rotating \gls{lidar} semantic segmentation algorithms in the context of autonomous driving.
+\paragraph{Online Evaluation Setting} We aim at evaluating the real-time readiness of rotating LiDAR semantic segmentation algorithms in the context of autonomous driving.
 The total latency of a model is determined by its inference speed and also the time it takes to acquire its input.
 Operating on full frames requires at least $104$ms of acquisition, which is incompatible with realistic autonomous driving scenarios.
 Instead, we propose an online evaluation setting using the slices defined in \Secref{sec:slices}.
 By default, we use a slice size of a fifth turn of the sensor head: $\Delta \theta = 2\pi/5$, corresponding to $21$ms of acquisition.

-Slices are processed sequentially, and we define the inference latency of a segmentation method as the average time between the release of the last point of a slice and its segmentation.
+Slices are processed sequentially.
+We define the inference latency of a segmentation method as the average time between the release of the last point of a slice and its segmentation.
 To meet the real-time requirement, inference must be faster than the acquisition of a slice.
-Slower processing times would cause the classification to continuously fall behind.
-Although thinner slices directly reduce acquisition latency, they also make the real-time requirement more strict: if a full turn must be treated in less than $104$ ms, a fifth turn must be treated in $21$ms at most.
+Slower processing would cause the classification to continuously fall behind.
+Although thinner slices directly reduce acquisition latency, they also make the real-time requirement more strict: as a full turn must be processed in less than $104$ms, a fifth turn must be in at most $21$ms.